Bullying can make us feel unsafe and unhappy. It stops us from being who we want to be, and can make it hard to learn and be with other people.

 - confused about why this is happening to you

-- stressed about what to do.
+- anxious or stressed about what to do.

-But, you're not alone and it's not okay.
+But you're not alone and it's not okay.

 I've been called a bully